bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## Weijie's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to relax after a long day is to eat barbeque and play game.

-The best ice cream is mint chocolate chip.
+The best barbeque is chicken.